-HOW IT WORKS
+HOW CBDVA WORKS

-At 60 min, CBDVA was detected in brain tissue but was below the limit of quantification (LOQ), so a value of 1/2 LOQ (0.25 ng/mg brain) was used.
+At 60 min after consumption, CBDVA was detected in the brain tissue, but was below the limit of quantification (LOQ), so a value of 1/2 LOQ (0.25 ng/mg brain) was used.
 Elimination was complete by 90 min.

 The neutral form of CBDVA, CBDV, was not detected in the brain or plasma following injection of CBDVA, suggesting there is no significant decarboxylation of CBDVA to CBDV in vivo following i.p. injection.